Delhi water crisis: AAP govt urges Haryana to discharge water on humanitarian grounds

 New Delhi, In view of the water shortage in the national capital, the Delhi government has appealed to Haryana to discharge additional water into the Yamuna on humanitarian grounds, senior A leader and minister Atishi said on Saturday.

-Delhi's water minister also told a press conference here that the capital is facing a shortage of 70 million gallons per day in production due to lack of raw water in the Munak canal and Wazirabad reservoir.
+Delhi's water minister also told a press conference here that the capital is facing a shortage of 70 million gallons per day in production due to a lack of raw water in the Munak Canal and Wazirabad reservoir.

-The normal water production of around 1,002 MGD in Delhi went down to 932 MGD on Friday because of lack of raw water, she said.
+The normal water production of around 1,002 MGD in Delhi on June 6 went down to 932 MGD on Friday because of a lack of raw water, she said.

-"The Delhi government has appealed to Haryana to release additional water for the people of the city on humanitarian grounds," the minister said and added that issues related to share of Yamuna water can be discussed after heatwave conditions abate.
+"The Delhi government has appealed to Haryana to release additional water for the people of the city on humanitarian grounds," the minister said, adding that issues related to the share of Yamuna water can be discussed after heatwave conditions abate.

+Delhi's water production has dropped to 932 MGD due to insufficient inflow from Haryana.

+The water level at the Wazirabad Barrage has plunged by six feet to 668.5 feet, and the water received from Munak Canal has decreased to 902 cusecs, she said.

 This article was generated from an automated news agency feed without modifications to text.